 When starting, the CHARON-VAX software checks the available number of host CPU cores.
-Currently, this check is based on the maximum number of VAX CPUs that can be emulated, not on the number of the actually configured VAX CPUs.
+This check is based on the maximum number of VAX CPUs that can be emulated.
 Therefore the number of host CPU cores recommended for the maximum number of emulated CPUs - as shown in the right column of the table above - must be available.
-If the available number of host CPU cores is below this number, CHARON-VAX will issue a warning message even if the requirements for the configured number of VAX CPUs are fulfilled.
-The CHARON-VAX software will work despite this warning if the requirements for the configured number of VAX CPUs are fulfilled.
+If the available number of host CPU cores is below this number, CHARON-VAX will issue a warning message.
+The CHARON-VAX software will work despite this warning.